Coastal Health

 Needs URGENT Prevention.

-Melting glaciers, icebergs, and permafrost* contribute to sea level rise all over the world.
+Melting glaciers, icebergs, and permafrost* contribute to sea level rise.
 Once melted, the water that enters the ocean cannot be taken back; glaciers, icebergs, and permafrost cannot be refrozen.
-These contribute x amount to ocean levels each year, and this number is continuing to increase annually.
-Cutting global greenhouse gas emissions and using nature-based solutions to climate change will help us prevent further damage!
+Cutting global greenhouse gas emissions and using nature-based solutions to climate challenges will help prevent further damage.

 Flooding